Q and A With Gunilla Carlsson Thorn, MD

 For extreme weather, choosing proper outerwear is very important.
 As our hands are often one of the first places we notice dry skin, protect them with a warm pair of gloves.
 Scarves, hats and facemasks may also be very helpful against harsh winds that damage the more sensitive skin on our faces and necks.

 Lip balm should also be used to protect the lips, but some feel and work better than others.
 So if you notice stinging or tingling after applying, choose a different product.
-A 100% petrolatum product is usually a safe option.
+A 100 percent petrolatum product is usually a safe option.

 4. What do you recommend for people with chronic dry skin?